Looking for the best hiking in Starved Rock? This guide has got you covered!

 Difficulty: Easy

-Visitors should note that depending on recent weather conditions, such as rainfall or snowmelt, there might be a small water crossing along the trail.
+Visitors should note that depending on weather conditions, such as rainfall or snowmelt, there might be a small water crossing along the trail.

-Flowing waterfalls were reported in April 2024.
+Flowing waterfalls were reported in April 2025.
 Like the rest of Starved Rock State Park, waterfalls occur after rainfall which is most common during spring.

 Tip: One of my favorite times of year to visit is in the winter for frozen waterfalls- a totally epic adventure!